AHFERREIRA/adordd/README.md

 Exceptions:

 All expressions with variables for ex. index expressions the vars must be evaluated before sending it to adordd.
-Filters can not be evaluated without cFilter expression.

 Thats all!